Skip to main content

 Working with the National Institute on Aging (NIA), NORC at the University of Chicago partnered with faculty at the University of Chicago, Cornell University, and Ohio State University to design and conduct the first-ever study to measure how spatial and social isolation affects seniors' physical and mental welfare.

-NORC researchers used in-person interviews, GPS trackers, and "in-the-moment" smartphone surveys to collect three waves of biometric, location, and self-reported psychological data from more than 450 Chicago area senior citizens living in 10 racially/ethnically and economically diverse neighborhoods.
+NORC researchers used in-person interviews, GPS trackers, and "in-the-moment" smartphone surveys to collect three waves of biometric, location, and self-reported psychological data from more than 450 Chicago area senior citizens living in 10 demographically distinct neighborhoods.

 The CHART team also conducted a smaller follow-up study funded by the National Science Foundation to assess the impact of the COVID-19 pandemic on the activity spaces and health status of older adults in Chicago.